jimratliff/GenoMac-system/README.md

   - configuring the firewall
   - specifying policies regarding software-update behavior

-In addition, GenoMac-system is used by USER_CONFIGURER (a) to *create* new users and (b) when a user’s home directory will reside on a volume that does not exist, to create that volume.
+In addition, in a separate, later step, GenoMac-system is used by USER_CONFIGURER (a) to *create* new users and (b) when a user’s home directory will reside on a volume that does not exist, to create that volume.

 ### Preview of process
 #### Phase 1